Houston Construction Accident Lawyers

 Determining fault and seeking compensation in a construction accident case is anything but simple.
 You need lawyers who know how to investigate and try these cases if need be.

-The legal team of Neal Davis and Jed Silverman stands ready to fight for your right to compensation.
+Neal Davis stands ready to fight for your right to compensation.
 We're prepared to investigate your injury and the site of the accident, determine the negligent parties, and pursue your compensation in court if need be.

 You don't pay unless we win; that's our No Fee Guarantee.
 Contact us today for a free consultation and see how we can help you win the compensation you deserve.